-NOTE: There could be one or more intermediate U2Ns in the discovery message path.
+NOTE 2: There could be one or more intermediate U2Ns in the discovery message path.
 The maximum number of intermediate U2N(s) in the path is to be defined by SA2.
 This solution shows only two intermediate U2Ns as example.

-Editor’s Note: How to retrieve the corresponding relay discovery security material and the intermediate relay discovery security material is FFS.

-Editor’s Note: How the solution protects the path information during the discovery of multi-hop U2N relay is FFS.

 There could be possibly additional input parameters or extensions to security material provisioning procedure of 6.1.3.2.2.1 of TS 33.503 needed to differentiate the intermediate relay discovery security material with the relay discovery security material.

 6.3.2 Solution details